gc-na/cshellwiki.github.io/wiki/depmod_english.md

-# [Linux] Bash depmod Uso: Generate module dependency files
+# [Linux] C Shell (csh) depmod用法: Manage kernel module dependencies

 ## Overview
-The `depmod` command in Linux is used to generate a list of module dependencies for the kernel modules present in the system.
-This command creates a file that helps the kernel understand which modules depend on others, ensuring that they are loaded in the correct order.
+The `depmod` command is used to generate a list of dependencies for kernel modules in Linux.
+It analyzes the modules in the specified directory and creates a file that describes which modules depend on others, facilitating the loading and unloading of modules.

 ## Usage
 The basic syntax of the `depmod` command is as follows: